zeel-pathak/cracking-the-coding-interview/README.md

 # cracking-the-coding-interview
-This repositorycontains solution of problems from the famous book "cracking the coding interview" in c++.
+This repository contains solution of problems from the famous book "cracking the coding interview" in c++.